mckeeh3/akka-typed-java-cluster-sharding/README.md

 ![Visualization of cluster sharding](docs/images/Akka-Cluster-Sharding-Viewer-01.png)
 <p align="center">Figure 1, Visualization of cluster sharding</p>

 The visualization in Figure 1 shows an example of cluster sharding.
 The blue leaf circles represent the entity actors.
 Each entity actor represents the state of an entity.
 The green circles that connect to the entity circles represent the running shard actors.
 In the example system there 18 shards configured.
 The shards connect to the orange shard region actors.
 These orange circles also represent other actors, such as the entity command and query actors.
 Also, the orange circles represent the root of the actor system on each cluster node.
-The grid on the top left represents the state of each of the nine node in the cluster.
+The grid on the top left represents the state of each of the nine nodes in the cluster.
 Green tiles in the grid indicate running cluster nodes.
 Nodes that are down or have no running entity actors are gray.

 ### How it works